ben-shepherd/larascript-framework/docs/section-1-providers-and-containers.md

 We will create a new provider in `@src/app/providers/WeatherProvider.ts`

-You can also run `npm run console -- make:provider --name=WeatherProvider` to automatically create the file.
+You can also run `npm run dev:console -- make:provider --name=WeatherProvider` to automatically create the file.

 ```ts
 import BaseProvider from "@src/core/base/Provider";